t-c-l-o-u-d/blog/_posts/2026-09-16-zombies-on-k8s.md

 /usr/share/man/man2/clone.2.gz
 ```

 A lot of output, but in the case it helps to have a little context.
-A zombie here is referring to a zombie process, so I think the `ps` manpage is a good start.
+A zombie here is referring to a zombie process, so I think the `ps` man page is a good start.

 > "Z 	defunct (“zombie”) process, terminated but not reaped by its parent"